Deepthiterese/calculator-using-python/README.md

-This is a simple Calculator programm using Python language.
+This is a simple Calculator programe using Python language.